evo-terren/Gremlin.Net.CosmosDb/README.md

 ## Vertex and Edge With Property Containers

-This is a TBD, but my main goal is to enable the ability to specify the model for each of your vertex and edge objects' "properties" bag.
+This is part is definitely a work in progress, but my main goal is to enable the ability to specify the model for each of your vertex and edge objects' "properties" bag.

-Something like this (DOES NOT WORK YET):

 ```c#
 public class Person